 A list of organisations or websites (often identified via IP address) that have been identified as being spammers or malicious.
 Emails sent from such IP addresses would normally be rejected by email service providers and not received by the intended recipient.

 Originally, blogs were most frequently used by individuals as a type of online diary.
 Nowadays, blogs are commonly used by both individuals and organisations as a short-form publishing platform for sharing news, opinions, images and other items of interest.
+Read our guide on How To Start a WordPress Blog in 7 Easy Steps (2020 Edition).

 The collective term for the blogging community, consisting of its blogs, blog writers (aka “bloggers”) and blog readers.